HE’S BEEN DANCING SINCE HE WAS 7 YEARS OLD

 He’s Won multiple awards

 The flamenco star’s dancing prowess hasn’t gone unnoticed as he’s won and been nominated for several awards, including winning the Desplante Prize for Dance in La Unión, the Outstanding Dancer Award of the Flamenco Dance Contest of Madrid, and receiving second prize in the National Flamenco Festival of Cordoba.
 He was also nominated for three separate awards, including Best Principal Dancer, at Spain’s esteemed MAX awards in 2015.

 In his critically acclaimed show, Impetus, Carmona mixes modern ballet with traditional flamenco and is accompanied by classical Spanish music, whilst also incorporating non-traditional instuments, such as the violin.
 When he performed the show at the Flamenco Festival in New York, Miguel Marín, the director of the festival, described Jesús as “es un fenómeno” (he’s a phenomenon).

 As well as being experienced in ballet and flamenco, Carmona has studied a wide range of dance forms.
 He has trained in escuela bolera, a traditional Spanish dance influenced by French and Italian 17th century court dances.
 He has also studied tap with New York tap dancer Jared Grimes, as well as modern dance with the likes of Martha Graham and José Limón.

-Get your tickets now to see Jesús Carmona’s spellbinding performance on The Waterfront Stage at Latitude 2019, alongside headliners George Ezra, Snow Patrol, Lana Del Rey, Jason Manford, Michelle Wolf, Frank Skinner, and many more names from the world of arts and music.
+Get your tickets now to see Jesús Carmona’s spellbinding performance on The Waterfront Stage at Latitude 2019, alongside headliners George Ezra, Stereophonics, Lana Del Rey, Jason Manford, Michelle Wolf, Frank Skinner, and many more names from the world of arts and music.